The Elma Lewis Center for Civic Engagement, Learning, and Research

 The Elma Lewis Center for Civic Engagement, Learning and Research partnered with the Massachusetts Immigrant and Refugee Advocacy Coalition, the American Civil Liberties Union, the Mass Law Reform Institute, Mass Vote, and others to co-sponsor a non-partisan gubernatorial forum on immigration issues.
 The event was held at Bunker Hill Community College on Wednesday August 13th and included Donald Berwick (D), Martha Coakley (D), Evan Falchuk (Ind), Mark Fisher (R), Steve Grossman (D) and Jeff McCormick (Ind), and WGBH FM Radio reporter Philip Martin as moderator.

-Volunteer hours are logged by well over 1,000 Emersonians across the year, through Emerson initiatives, student organizations and through the over 40 service learning courses that have been taught by Emerson faculty from all disciplines
+Volunteer hours are logged by well over 1,000 Emersonians across the year, through Emerson initiatives, student organizations and through courses that have been taught by Emerson faculty from all disciplines

 The average estimated monetary value of community service hours the College performs annually